Redundancy is not only a sign of lazy writing; it can also pull us out of the story by interrupting the narrative flow.

 “Bob drove six blocks to his office.
 When he got tired of staring at the same four walls, he worked from the donut shop next door.”

 Perhaps we could just show the other character’s response.
-Or maybe it could be dramatized and the second character could demand to know the story, and we could see the story told again, but from a new perspective, thus revealing new information about the characters’ relationships.
+Or maybe it could be dramatized and the second character could demand to know the story.
+We could see the story told again, but from a new perspective, thus revealing new information about the characters’ relationships.

 It is common for novice writers to repeat information ad nauseum.
 It’s the author’s job to find creative ways to keep the narrative moving forward.